scottbw/analytics-udd/extension.md

 Identifies the extension used.

 ###Valid Values
-Label drawn from a vocabulary of valid labels for extensions.
+Label drawn from a vocabulary of valid labels for extensions maintained by ORGANISATION.

 ###Format
 String (255)